compasjs/compas/docs/getting-started.md

   app.extend(await loadFromRemote("https://lbu-e2e.herokuapp.com"));

-  await app.generate();
+  await app.generate({
+    outputDirectory: "./src/generated",
+   useTypescript: false,
+  });
 }

 mainFn(import.meta, log, main);
 ```

 First we instantiate an App.
 To do that, we provide the generators we want to
-use, apiClient and model.
+use, apiClient and type.
 The apiClient plugin generates an api client based on
 Axios.
-The model generator will generate JsDoc or Typescript types for all
+The type generator will generate JsDoc or Typescript types for all
 defined types, i.e input & outputs to our api.

-To use the Typescript types
+Then we need to init our app with `await app.init()`.
+And follow up by calling
+`app.extend(...)`. `app.extend` can be used for loading the remote structure of
+an api, but also to extend from an installed package.

+The final part in `main` tells the app that we want to generate.
+This will spit
+out the files in the provided output directory.
+To generate Typescript types,
-variant, change `useTypescript` to `true`.
+you can set `useTypescript` to `true`.

-Next we specify that we want to use all our core types.
-These types provide the
-generator plugins with the required knowledge to generate for example the
-correct JsDoc and Typescript types.

-The last notable argument is the `outputDir`.
-The result of our generators will
-be put in this directory.

 The last part of this file instructs that the `main`-function should only run
 when this file is the entrypoint of the program.

-> This abstraction is useful for when you have files that can operate alone, but
+> This abstraction (`mainFn`) is useful for when you have files that can operate
-> also can be imported.
+> alone, but also can be imported.
 With CommonJs it was as easy as
 > `if (module === require.main) {` but with ES modules it becomes a bit harder
 > to do.